NMordecai/submission_reminder_app_NMordecai/README.md

 ## Application Details
 functions.sh: Contains reusable functions used by the reminder.sh script. reminder.sh: The main script that processes student submissions and sends reminders. startup.sh: The entry point for running the application.
-It sets up the necessary environment and launches reminder.sh.
+It sets up the necessary environment and launches reminder.sh successfully.